-Disney’s Hollywood Studios Itinerary Guide
+Guide to Disney’s Hollywood Studios for Families

 We arrived very early for our visit to Disney’s Hollywood Studios.
 We knew we had to be at the beginning of the line to even have a chance of experiencing the Toy Story Land attractions without a very long line.

 This was a last minute trip and I didn’t have time to follow my advice of reserving FastPass reservations and dining reservations.
 I always recommend planning your visit as early as possible.